IBM/watson-translator-speech-sandbox/README.md

 1. Create a [Speech-To-Text](https://console.ng.bluemix.net/catalog/speech-to-text/) service instance.
 2. Create an [Assistant](https://console.ng.bluemix.net/catalog/services/conversation/) service instance.
+3. Create a [Language Translator](https://www.ibm.com/watson/services/language-translator/) service instance.
 3. Once you see the services in the Dashboard, select the Assistant service you created and click the !["Launch Tool"](/doc/source/images/workspace_launch.png?raw=true) button.
 4. After logging into the Assistant Tool, click the !["Import"](/doc/source/images/import_icon.png?raw=true) button.
 5. Import the Assistant [`workspace.json`](data/workspace.json) file located in your clone of this repository.

 ## 3. Building and Running

-> Note: This has been compiled and tested using Unity 2017.4.1f3 and Watson Unity SDK from the Unity asset Store as of May 2, 2018 and tested with the `develop` branch of the github unity-sdk as of `commit 9b439ca57bdb May2`.
+> Note: This has been compiled and tested using Unity 2018.2.0f2 and Watson Unity SDK from the Unity asset Store as of Sept 2, 2018 and tested with the `develop` branch of the github unity-sdk as of `commit 9b439ca57bdb May2`.

 1. Either download the Watson Unity SDK from the Unity asset store or perform the following: